syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 * Create a new .NET MAUI application in the Visual Studio.

 * Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfMaps to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Maps], and [Syncfusion.Maui.Core] then install that.
+To add SfMaps to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Maps] then install that.

 ### Register the handler